CropIQ/REST/INSTALL.md

 set(CMAKE_PREFIX_PATH "$ENV{VCPKG_ROOT}/installed/x64-windows" "$ENV{VCPKG_ROOT}/installed/x86-windows" ${CMAKE_PREFIX_PATH})
 ```

 These paths may vary depending on your OS and architecture.
+For example, if you are using Linux, the path would be `$ENV{VCPKG_ROOT}/installed/x64-linux`.

 ### Installing dependencies using vcpkg